ss3rg3/logsequence/docs/cookbook.md

 # Understanding LogSequence

 LogSequence allows you test sequences of logs.
-You provide a list of string (e.g. from a custom log appender) and define a sequence of strings you expect.
+You provide a list of strings (e.g. from a custom log appender) and define a sequence of strings you expect.

 ```java
 // YOUR LOGS